Sofia and her twin brother Max were born on a rare warm and sunny October day in Portland, Oregon in 2008.

 But this is a transformational story you see.
 Today Sofia has learned to navigate the world being mostly blind.
 She is still very brave and amazes us every day with her attitude and tenacity.
 She has learned to function with a poor memory and just keeps carrying on.
 We went to the saddest place imaginable and came out the other side.
 We survived on HOPE.
 We know our time with Sofia might be limited, but we savor every moment of every day with her.
 She has taught us so much about living well and with intention.

 Now, we need YOU to join us.
 HOPE is on the horizon for Sofia and other children who will be born with this rare genetic condition, but we are running out of time.

 Our family and Team Sofia’s Dream are dreaming up ways to fund a cure for Batten disease and save our Sofia and others born with this condition.
 Donations to Sofia’s Dream go directly to critical research needed to find a cure and stop Batten disease and keep children like Sofia dreaming on.

 LET’S BEAT BATTEN DISEASE

 Beyond Batten Disease Foundation was founded in 2008 to eradicate juvenile Batten disease by raising awareness and funds for medical research.
 Beyond Batten’s strategy brings together other affected families to connect communities and resources to achieve the goal.
-Bind Up Batten is partnering with BBDF to find a cure for juvenile Batten disease for Charleston and hundreds of other children.
+Bind Up Batten is partnering with BBDF to find a cure for juvenile Batten disease for Sofia and hundreds of other children.